 A.1 There are programs to help with the reforestation of their lands.
-Contact your local ODF office.
+Find your local ODF office.

 A.2 Taxes on property that have experienced a casualty loss due to a fire during the tax year may be eligible for reduction.
 The reduction is referred to as a "proration of tax."
 For real property, the owner or purchaser under a recorded instrument of sale may apply.
 For personal property, the person assessed, person in possession, or owner of the property may apply.
 All applications are made to the tax collector.
 The application is submitted to the county tax collector no later than the end of the tax year in which the damage or destruction occurs, or 60 days after the date the property was damaged or destroyed, whichever is later.
 The end of the tax year is June 30.
 Applications are available at www. oregon.gov/dor or at each county tax collector's office.
 In some counties, applications may also be available in the assessor's office.
 File your application with the county tax collector.
 The tax collector consults with the assessment staff to determine whether or not the property has been damaged or destroyed and how much value was lost.
+The Harney County Tax Collector is located at the County Courthouse (450 N. Buena Vista Ave, Burns, OR.) and may be reached by phone at 541-573-8365.
+You may also find the County assessor at the same location, or via phone at 541-573-2246.